oshwa/OHS2024Badge/README.md

 Clone this repository and open [OHS2024Badge.ino](OHS2024Badge.ino) in the Arduino IDE.

-Connect the USBtinyIS programmer to USB.
+Connect the USBtinyISP programmer to your computer.

 From the *Tools* menu select: